 Emissions trading, as set out in Article 17 of the Kyoto Protocol, allows countries that have emission units to spare - emissions permitted them but not "used" - to sell this excess capacity to countries that are over their targets.
 Thus, a new commodity was created in the form of emission reductions or removals.
 Carbon is now tracked and traded like any other commodity.
 This is known as the "carbon market."

-Climate Leaders is an EPA (Environmental Protection Agency) industry-government partnership that works with companies to develop comprehensive climate change strategies.
+The Centre for Corporate Climate Leaders is an EPA (Environmental Protection Agency) industry-government partnership that works with companies to develop comprehensive climate change strategies.
 Participating companies complete a corporate-wide inventory of their greenhouse gas emissions and annually report their progress to EPA.